likewater/ping-pong/README.md

 ## Description

-#### This page will take a number from a user, return a range of numbers from 1 to the chosen number, but with the following exceptions:
+#### This simple application will take a number from a user, return a range of numbers from 1 to the chosen number, but with the following exceptions:

 * Numbers divisible by 3 are replaced with "ping"
 * Numbers divisible by 5 are replaced with "pong"